orlof/dcpu-admiral/README.md

 </dl>

 <dl>
-  <dt id="rsend">rsend(data)</dt>
+  <dt id="rsend">rsend(str)</dt>
   <dd>
     <p>
-      Transmits the contents of the data string as RCI datagram.
+      Transmits the contents of the string as RCI datagram.
 Returns true if datagram is successfully queued for transmission, or false if there is already a datagram being transmitted.
     </p>
   </dd>
 </dl>